orhun/git-cliff/README.md

--v, --verbose       Increases the logging verbosity -i, --init          Writes the default configuration file to cliff.toml -l, --latest        Processes the commits starting from the latest tag -u, --unreleased    Processes the commits that do not belong to a tag
+-v, --verbose       Increases the logging verbosity -i, --init          Writes the default configuration file to cliff.toml -l, --latest        Processes the commits starting from the latest tag
-    --topo-order    Sorts the tags topologically
+    --current       Processes the commits that belong to the current tag -u, --unreleased    Processes the commits that do not belong to a tag --topo-order    Sorts the tags topologically
 -h, --help          Prints help information